 This is interesting.
 In most cases, these can travel with the binaries and libraries to form the runtime behavior for an application.
 They could also be managed as part of the orchestration layer which doubles as a behavior-influencing instruction storage solution.
 A case could be made for separating some of the start scripts or configuration files and managing them as a kind of scaffolding that is stored long term as part of the infrastructure – allowing it to be managed by a different group.

 If the start scripts and configuration could be tweaked and stored outside of the container in a reliable and redundant storage layer, then the same container could be reused across multiple deployment environments and be deployed with minimal awareness and intelligence.
 The owner of the storage layer could be the owner of the environment-specific tweaks necessary to make it work – potentially making the application container (and its owner(s)) completely unaware of its runtime needs.
-Of course, as storage solutions become more application-centric, the one providing adjustments to the configuration no matter where it is stored, may just be the application owner.
+Of course, as agile storage solutions become more application-centric, the one providing adjustments to the configuration no matter where it is stored, may just be the application owner.

 If the configuration is stored using encryption and has a distinct lifecycle from that of the application container, it may be that this additional level of control and security could be beneficial to some extremely risk averse or operations-challenged organizations.
 The application may not be ready to fully adapt to the mechanics of an orchestrator framework due to legacy conditions that force it to read its instructions from a particular storage solution and persistence API.